winkler1/baml/README.md

 BAML LLM functions plug into python, TS, and other languages, which makes it easy to focus more on engineering and less on prompting.

 BAML outperforms all other current methods of obtaining structured data, even when using it with GPT3.5.
-It also outperforms models fine-tuned for tool-use.
-See the [Berkeley Function Calling Benchmark](https://gorilla.cs.berkeley.edu/leaderboard.html) results.
+It also outperforms models fine-tuned for tool-use using the [Berkeley Function Calling Benchmark](https://gorilla.cs.berkeley.edu/leaderboard.html).
+See our [interactive results](https://www.boundaryml.com/blog/sota-function-calling?q=0).
 [Read more on our Schema-Aligned Parser](https://www.boundaryml.com/blog/schema-aligned-parsing).

 <img src="docs/assets/bfcl-baml-latest.png" width="80%" alt="Boundary Studio">